 Make savings a priority.
 Too many people do not give savings the level of priority it deserves.
 It is a mandatory part of your monthly budget much like your utilities, food and home payment.
 Saving money for the future keeps you from being caught in a bind during an emergency and possibly accumulating even more debt.
 For the savings challenged, Digit is a service that automatically figures out when and how much is safe to save based on your lifestyle.
 Digit takes the anxiety out of trying to figure out an arbitrary amount to transfer every month and they have an no-overdraft guarantee.

 Make wise investments.
 Priority should be given toward paying off debt and savings when there’s excess money in your budget.
+Since one of the most common forms of high-interest debt involves secondary education you could look into refinancing your student loans if possible.
 How you save that money for the future does matter.
 While a standard bank savings account will often earn interest, you will want to look at long term investments.
 Retirement plans in the form of a 401k or IRA are one thing, but you may also want to look into stocks, mutual funds and wise investments through a financial advisor.
 These investments can lead to a great financial future when done strategically.

 Opt for the best earnings potential.
 There are many ways you can make a little extra money along the way that will add up fast toward your ultimate goal of financial freedom.
 When choosing everything from your airline for the next frugal vacation to your next store credit card if you choose to use one, look for the best ways to make more money in the long run.

 - “Shop” for the best interest on a bank savings account